TDStrasser/KookaBlockly-Reference/docs/source/glossary.rst

       Organic Light Emitting Diode - the lighting technology that is used in the Kookaberry display - see https://en.wikipedia.org/wiki/OLED

     LED
-      Light Emiting Diode - a semiconductor that emits a specific wavelength of light when energised.
+      Light Emitting Diode - a semiconductor that emits a specific wavelength of light when energised.
       The **Kookaberry** has three LEDs on the front under the display.
 They emit red, yellow and green light.
       There are two further LEDs on the back: a green LED indicating the Kookaberry has power, and a blue LED which indicates file writing activity, or if pulsing slowly indicates the Kookaberry's power supply voltage is low.